Yogurt & Cultured Milk

 Yogurt must be produced by fermenting cream, milk, partially skimmed milk, or skimmed milk, either alone or in combination.
 A second set of optional dairy ingredients may be added.
 These include non-fat dry milk, buttermilk, whey, and lactose.
 If vitamins A and/or D are added, they have to be present in certain quantities.
 Yogurts can include a permitted list of sweeteners as well as flavorings, stabilizers and color additives.

-Our product range includes processing solutions for pasteurization, UHT treatment and CIP; all of which comply with global hygienic processing standards:
+Our product range includes processing solutions for pasteurization, UHT treatment and CIP; all of which comply with global sanitary processing standards: